 3 Questions to Ask Your Advisor

-- How do I know if I'm saving enough for retirement?
+- How do I know if I'm contributing enough for retirement?

 - Which type of IRA is best if I plan to take withdrawals to put a down payment on a home or pay for college?